Concentrating Solar Power

 Projections of CAPEX and O&M for future utility-scale CSP plants are based on the three technology innovation scenarios developed for scenario modeling as bounding levels.
 In general, differences among the scenarios reflect different levels of adoption of innovations.
 Reductions in technology costs reflect the following cost reduction opportunities:

 - Better and longer-lasting selective surface coatings improve receiver efficiency and reduce O&M costs.

 - Advanced heat transfer fluids allow for higher operating temperatures and lower-cost thermal energy storage.

-- Development of the power cycle running at approximately 700° C and 55% gross efficiency improves cycle efficiency, reduces powerblock cost, and reduces O&M costs.
+- Development of the power cycle running at approximately 700° C and 55% gross efficiency improves cycle efficiency, reduces powerblock cost, and lowers O&M costs.

 - Lower-cost heliostats are developed as a result of design changes and automated and high-volume manufacturing.

 - General and soft costs improvements